LuciCMD/The-Editor/README.md

 - **Coin Flip**: A simple heads or tails game.

 - **Polls**: Create and participate in polls.

+- **Gag Command**: Gags the user and replaces the message with a response based on the gag type.

 - **Special Currency**: Currency system.